openstack-archive/fuel-plugin-contrail/doc/testing/test_suite_integration.rst

 Steps
 #####

     1. Create an environment with "Neutron with tunneling segmentation" as a network configuration
     2. Enable and configure Contrail plugin
+    3. Enable dedicated analytics DB
-    3. Add a node with controller role
+    4. Add a node with controller role
-    4. Add 2 nodes with "compute" and "Storage-cinder" roles
+    5. Add 2 nodes with "compute" and "Storage-cinder" roles
-    5. Add a node with Base-OS role
+    6. Add a node with Base-OS role
-    6. Add 3 nodes with "contrail-config", "contrail-control", "contrail-db" and "contrail-analytics" roles
+    7. Add 3 nodes with "contrail-config", "contrail-control", "contrail-db", "contrail-analytics-db" and "contrail-analytics" roles
-    7. Deploy cluster with plugin
+    8. Deploy cluster with plugin
-    8. Run contrail health check tests
+    9. Run contrail health check tests
-    9. Run OSTF tests
+    10. Run OSTF tests

 Expected results